 Musk states both Tesla and SpaceX have a mandate to reach 100 GW/year of solar cell production.6 He projects eventually deploying hundreds of GW per year into orbit, reaching a terawatt per year.12 At your target of 100 GW/year:

-Each launch delivers 10 MW, so 100 GW/year requires 10,000 launches per year—1.14 launches per hour, continuously.
+Each launch delivers 10 MW, so 100 GW/year requires 10,000 launches per year, or 1.14 launches per hour, continuously.

 Building 100 GW of panels per year at 4.5 kWh/W requires 51.4 GW of continuous grid power just for manufacturing.